 Criminal Justice Reform

 The issue of criminal justice reform is the outcropping of rampant inequality, underinvestment in communities, not having adequate resources for everything from schools and public transportation to access to nutritious food.
-Half of the King County budget goes to jails and courts, and we’re using that to criminalize poverty, Blackness, mental health crises, and addiction.
+The majority of the King County budget goes to jails and courts, and we’re using that to criminalize poverty, Blackness, mental health crises, and addiction.

 As a society we used to spend the same amount of resources on social services as we did on the legal system.
 However, due to the failed “war on drugs” and other ineffective policies – King County now spends 73% of the general fund on justice and safety.

 We know we can prevent crime in the first place by investing in people’s basic needs and funding essential services.

 In the near-term we can do the following to address the current system;

 - Scale up the work of existing trusted organizations operating in communities.

 - Augment re-entry services to individuals leaving King County facilities to prevent recidivism.

 - Divert youth from our criminal system and allowing our juvenile courts to send young people to facilities in our communities instead of incarceration.